urunrefined/hdifuse/README.md

 * There is no way to set MS-DOS specific attributes on files
 * Directory clusters which do not contain any valid files are not truncated
 * The only end of chain cluster considered is 0xFFF
+* On hdiprint/hdifdisk the right codepage, MS932, is not used to display filenames
 * There are probably lots of bugs